Aboudoc/Uniswap-v3/README.md

 ### Function swapExactInputMultiHop

-This function will swap `all` of DAI for `maximum amount` of CRV.
-It will execute multi hop swaps from DAI to WETH and then WETH to CRV.
+This function will swap WETH for maximum amount of DAI.

 1. Transfer `amountIn` from `msg.sender`
 2. Approve `amountIn` to `router`
 3. Setup the swapping `path`
-4. Send CRV to msg.sender
+4. Prepare struct ISwapRouter.ExactInputParams
+5. Execute the trade by calling `router.exactInput` with the parameters prepared above

 ### Function swapExactOutputMultiHop

-This function will swap `minimum` DAI to obtain a `specific amount` of CRV.
-It will execute multi hop swaps from DAI to WETH and then WETH to CRV.
+This function will swap minimum amount of WETH for a specific amount of DAI.

 1. Transfer `amountInMax`from `msg.sender`
 2. Approve `amountInMax` to `router`
 3. Setup the swapping `path`
-4. Call `swapTokensForExactTokens` on IUniswapV2Router and store amount of DAI spent by Uniswap in amounts (uint[])
+4. Call `swapTokensForExactTokens` on IUniswapV2Router and store the actual amount of token in swapped for token out in amountSwap (uint)
-5. Refund DAI to `msg.sender` if not all of DAI was spent.
-Amount of DAI spent by Uniswap is stored in amounts[0]
+5. Refund efund WETH not spent back to msg.sender
+6. Reset approvals of WETH for router to 0

 <p align="right">(<a href="#readme-top">back to top</a>)</p>